Transfer of Undergraduate Credit

 Policy Owner: Academic Affairs

-1. Institutions from which credit is transferred must have regional accreditation in order for their courses to be considered for transfer to UMD.
-Credit for course work taken at other institutions will be transferred subject to the following considerations:
+1. U.S. institutions of higher education must be accredited by an institutional accreditor recognized by the U.S. Department of Education for their courses and related credits to be considered for transfer to UMD.
+Courses and their credits taken at other institutions will be transferred subject to the following considerations:

-- the comparability of the course work with UMD course work; and
+- the comparability of the credit-bearing course work with UMD course work; and

-- the appropriateness of the course work for meeting baccalaureate degree requirements at UMD.
+- the appropriateness of the credit-bearing course work for meeting baccalaureate degree requirements at UMD.

-4. Academic departments may determine whether transfer electives satisfy specific program curricular requirements.
-The applicability of transfer credit toward the Liberal Education Program is determined by the Office of the Executive Vice Chancellor for Academic Affairs.
+4. Non-equivalent elective courses and their credits count toward total credits.
+UMD academic departments determine whether non-equivalent elective courses and their credits satisfy specific program curricular requirements for majors and minors.
+The applicability of non-equivalent elective transfer courses and credits toward UMD’s Liberal Education Program is determined by the Office of the Executive Vice Chancellor for Academic Affairs.

 5. UMD will accept transfer courses with a D grade or higher.

-6. Students may initiate a Transfer Course Evaluation (TCE) request for any course not currently articulated.
+6. Prospective and current students may initiate a Transfer Course Evaluation (TCE) request for any course not currently articulated.

-9. Students who transfer to UMD with an Associate of Arts (AA) degree, a completed U.S. Bachelor's degree, or who have completed the Minnesota Transfer Curriculum (MnTC) will have fulfilled UMD's entire Liberal Education Program requirement.
-Courses at the transfer institution used to complete the AA, MnTC, or U.S. Bachelor's degree do not necessarily transfer as equivalent UMD courses.
+7. Students who transfer to UMD with a completed U.S. Associate of Arts (AA) degree, Associate of Science (AS) degree, or Bachelor's degree, or who have completed the Minnesota Transfer Curriculum (MnTC) will have fulfilled UMD's Liberal Education Program requirement.
+Courses from the transfer institution used to complete the AA, AS, Bachelor’s degree, or MnTC do not necessarily transfer as equivalent UMD courses.